jfalkner/Efficient-Django-QuerySet-Use/README.md

 This set includes doing the often intuitive yet worst possible QuerySet use.
 The optimization method of using  `prefetch_related()` demonstrates a 10x speed increase.
 Examples are done with 1,000 rows in the `Sample` table.

+These examples require use of the `demo` Django app included in this repository.
+From the base directory that this README.md file is in do the following.

 ```
 # Setup the demo's data models.
 cd demo